 It starts with a thorough assessment and diagnostic procedure to help our clinicians understand the severity of gabapentin withdrawal syndrome.
 We will also determine whether you have any co-occurring mental health disorders that may impact your treatment.

 After being evaluated, our team treats severe withdrawal symptoms with specialized medications to help minimize risks and maximize your comfort.
 Detox lasts until your withdrawal symptoms have abated, after which our team helps you plan the next steps of your treatment.

 Our specialized addiction treatment center has many options that can meet your needs.
 Engaging in psychological therapy as part of an outpatient program can help you learn the skills of recovery that can last a lifetime.

 After you have overcome your physical withdrawal symptoms, our gabapentin treatment center can provide targeted treatments and therapies to help you maintain your sobriety for years to come.

-Gabapentin addiction treatment focuses on helping people build healthy coping mechanisms, prevent relapse, and deal with any co-occurring mental health conditions that may influence their recovery.
+Drug abuse treatment centers for Gabapentin abuse focus on helping people build healthy coping mechanisms, prevent relapse, and deal with any co-occurring mental health conditions that may influence their recovery.